Introduction

 You can copy the log text or download it using the icons on the expanded row.

-💡 TIP: If a session shows an error, expand the row and scan the log for install-ended lines.
-Failed updates usually include the KB number and an error code you can use to diagnose the issue.
+💡 TIP: If a session shows an error, expand the row and read through the log output for the failed update.
+On Windows, look for install-ended lines, which usually include the KB number and an error code.
+On Linux, the package manager surfaces the failed package name and a stderr message you can use to diagnose the issue.

 History